erihav161/generative-image-manipulation/README.md

 - [x] pytorch

 ## Instructions
-Make sure the python files are in the same directory, preferably in a subdirectory to the dataset (otherwise, specify path to dataset in command line);\n
+Make sure the python files are in the same directory, preferably in a subdirectory to the dataset (otherwise, specify path to dataset in command line);
-  - working_directory (dir)
+  - working directory (dir)
     - scripts (dir)
         - train.py
         - gimli_v2.py